 • 1/4 cup extra virgin olive oil

-• 1 small yellow onion, chopped
+• 1 small yellow onion chopped

-• 2 carrots, chopped
+• 2 carrots chopped

-• 2 celery stalks, diced
+• 2 celery stalks diced

-• 4 garlic cloves, minced
+• 4 garlic cloves minced

-• 1 zucchini or yellow squash, diced
+• 1 zucchini or yellow squash diced

-• Kosher salt and black pepper
+• Kosher salt

-• 1 tsp paprika
+• 1 teaspoon paprika

-• 1/2 tsp rosemary
+• 1/2 teaspoon dried rosemary

-• 1 15- oz can crushed tomatoes
+• 1 (15-ounce) can crushed tomatoes

-• 6 cups broth, vegetable or chicken broth
+• 6 cups vegetable or chicken broth,

-• 1 bay leaf
+• 1 dried bay leaf

 • 2 to 3 sprigs fresh thyme

-• 1 (15- oz) can kidney beans
+• 1 (15-ounce) can kidney beans, drained and rinsed

-• Large handful chopped parsley
+• 1 large handful parsley chopped

-• Handful fresh basil leaves
+• 1 handful fresh basil leaves

-• Grated Parmesan cheese, to serve (optional)
+• Grated Parmesan cheese to serve (optional)

 Instructions

-• In a large Dutch oven, heat the extra virgin olive oil over medium heat until shimmering but not smoking.
-Add onions, carrots and celery.
-Raise heat to medium-high and cook stirring regularly, until the veggies soften a bit (about 5 minutes or so).
+• Soften the aromatics.
+Heat the olive oil in a large Dutch oven over medium heat until shimmering but not smoking.
+Add the onions, carrots and celery and raise the heat to medium-high.
+Cook, stirring regularly, until the veggies soften a bit, about 5 minutes.
 Add the garlic and cook another minute, tossing regularly.

 Video